EFS in Context: Schools’ Proprietor’s Vision

 6. A ‘We never give up’ philosophy for our pupils and staff

-EFS is part of TCES Group, a social enterprise where society profits.
-Our social mission – developing our pupils as tomorrow’s leaders and maximising our pupils’ well-being and future opportunities is more important than profits, which are reinvested back into the social mission and purpose.
+EFS is part of TCES Group.
+Our social mission – developing our pupils as tomorrow’s leaders and maximising our pupils’ well-being and future opportunities, is more important than profits, which are reinvested back into the social mission and purpose.